LeerixLabs/artemis-core/README.md

 ## Publishing

-1) Update the new version number on package.json
+1) Update the new version number on ./package.json, commit, and push.

+2) Create a new release on GitHub.

-2) Run these via cmd:
+3) Run these via cmd:
 ```sh
 gulp
 npm login
 npm publish
 ```
-This will publish artemis.core.min.js to the npm Registry.
+This will publish artemis.core.min.js to the npm registry.

 ## Links